ASPIRING TEACHERS

 • Teaching English as a New Language (ENL): No

-IPS Emergency Permit (EP)/Alternative Special Education Licensure (Alt SpEd) Support Pathway
+(Alt SpEd) Licensure Support Pathway

 IPS provides testing support by paying for costs related to Passage Preparation (PP) study coursework and required Praxis assessment(s) for teachers hired into certified teaching roles at high-need schools or in high-need subject areas.
-PP courses are aligned to content measured on the Praxis licensure exams required by the Indiana Department of Education and include embedded practice quizzes and tests throughout the modules and following course completion.

 Partner: Passage Preparation and ETS/Praxis